Thomilist/math-converter/README.md

 # math-converter

 A simple program to convert text representations of math expressions between different formats, such as Mathcad and LaTeX.
+Originally conceived and written haphazardly in AutoHotkey during the writing of an engineering report at university, it has been reimagined in C++ with since-obtained knowledge to achieve greater code quality and improved modularity.
+While the original could only convert from Mathcad to LaTeX, the intention for the new math-converter is to be able to convert back and forth between several different plain-text representations of math.